SELLING A BUSINESS; TIPS ON STRONG SELLING POINTS

 Most business owners have ample experience in selling products or service and making deals.
 After years of experience with customers and suppliers, it's not surprising that owners tend to approach selling a business with the same approach and tactics.
 However, most sellers who have spent years building a successful business are often unaware just how different the process of selling a business is from running a business.

-Savvy business sellers realize how important a selling approach that is tailored to this very important process will depend on the guidance and experience of a top M&A Broker, investment back or business broker (also referred to as a business intermediary).
+Savvy business sellers realize how important a selling approach that is tailored to this very important process will depend on the guidance and experience of a top M&A Broker, investment bank or business broker (also referred to as a business intermediary).
 After securing that professional guidance, sellers are then freed to benefit from their personal strengths rater than letting those strengths possibly interfere with the selling process.
 The following strong selling points are guideposts on the road to a successful business sales transaction.

 Pricing Your Business To Sell